mSvcBench/muBench/Docs/Manual.md

 µBench exploits an underlying container orchestration platform to deploy the service-cells forming a µBench application.
 The deployment task is done by a per-platform deployment tool that takes as input the `workmodel.json`, and possible platform configuration files, and eventually uses the platform API to carry out the final deployment.
 Currently, µBench software uses Kubernetes platform only and includes a Kubernetes deployment tool, named K8sDeployer, that must run on a host that has access to a Kubernetes cluster through `kubectl` tool.

-### Execute a µBench application in a Kubernetes cluster
+### Execute a µBench Application in a Kubernetes Cluster

 The K8sDeployer uses the `workmodel.json` file and other config files to create the Kubernetes resources used to run the µBench microservice application.
 In particular, the K8sDeployer runs the following Kubernetes resources:

 | **Type**             | **Name**          | **Description**                                           |
 |----------------------|-------------------|-----------------------------------------------------------|